What Is Parallel Testing?

 Let’s consider a scenario where a software development team is working on a web application that needs to be tested across multiple browsers (Chrome, Firefox, Opera and Safari) and operating systems (Windows and macOS).

-By running Parallel Testing, the team can execute the same test cases simultaneously on all browser and OS combinations.
-As a result, the team quickly identifies browser-specific issues and ensures consistent performance and functionality across different platforms.
+By running Parallel Testing, the team can execute functional tests simultaneously across multiple configurations—that is, on all browser and OS combinations.
+This approach allows the team to quickly identify browser-specific issues, ensure comprehensive test coverage, and maintain consistent performance and functionality across different platforms.
+Parallel testing can be performed using any test automation framework that supports running tests in parallel.

 Conclusion